j-p-courneya/R-Bioinformatics/_episodes/01-introduction.md

 line of your script in the header of the Source pane.

-In the console, we expect to see the following output*:
+In the console, we expect to see the following output:

 ~~~
 [1] "~/Documents/post-docs_genomics_r"